22 Best Anki Decks of All Time

 This deck includes the United Kingdom’s regions, counties, and cities.

-A great deck for someone who is of moving to the UK and wants to learn the complicated-sounding counties like “Shropshire” and “Lincolnshire”.
+This an excellent deck for someone who is of moving to the UK and wants to learn the complicated-sounding counties like “Shropshire” and “Lincolnshire”.

 - 12 top-level regions (e.g. Scotland, East of England)